 The classic Central American meal is some combination of Asado (grilled meat), rice and beans, a salad (usually shredded carrots and cabbage) and fried plantains.

 Everything but the salad will be safe at almost any restaurant.
-However, you should avoid going to restaurants that are empty or seem unpopular, especially outside of tourist areas, as locals may be avoiding them because they are unsanitary.
+However, you should avoid going to restaurants or sodas that are empty or seem unpopular, especially outside of tourist areas, as locals may be avoiding them because they are unsanitary.

 Restaurants in the region will almost never get shut down by a health inspector, so they will stay open even if they don’t prepare food in a safe and sanitary way.